-This Sunday, 8th March, is International Women’s Day, a chance to #MakeItHappen, celebrate women’s achievements and call for greater equality around the world.
-To mark the occasion, here at OTB we’re focusing on women in marketing…
+This Sunday, 8th March, is International Women’s Day and a chance to #MakeItHappen.
+We’ll be celebrating women’s achievements and call for greater equality around the world.
+To mark the occasion, here at Think OTB we’re focusing on women in marketing…

 It is estimated that of the entire world’s population, for every 101 males there are 100 females.
 The near-equality of this figure means the world is divided approximately 50/50 between its two genders, though naturally in practice this figure varies between countries and at different ages in the population.
 International Women’s Day, the annual awareness day devoted to the discussion of issues surrounding gender equality and opportunities for women, is a highly successful institution which since its foundation in 1909 has worked to improve women’s rights around the world.